 “I still think the client will get sued…”

-It’s good to see how style guides are presented, so I collected a few.
+It’s useful to see how identity style guides are presented, so I collected a few.

 Color use in logos can also be addressed in terms of particular industries.